jrheard/blog/python/caesar.md

 **The number of spaces you shift is the key in the Caesar Cipher**.
 The example above shows the letter translations for the key 3.

-If you encrypt the plaintext `“Howdy”` with a key of 3, then:
+If you encrypt the plaintext `“HOWDY”` with a key of 3, then:

 * The “H” becomes “K”.
-* The letter “o” becomes “r”.
+* The letter “O” becomes “R”.
-* The letter “w” becomes “z”.
+* The letter “W” becomes “Z”.
-* The letter “d” becomes “g”.
+* The letter “D” becomes “G”.
-* The letter “y” becomes “b”.
+* The letter “Y” becomes “B”.

-The ciphertext of `“Hello”` with key 3 becomes `“Krzgb”`.
+The ciphertext of `“HOWDY”` with key 3 becomes `“KRZGB”`.

 We will keep any non-letter characters the same.
-To decrypt `“Krzgb”` with the key 3, we go from the bottom boxes back to the top:
+To decrypt `“KRZGB”` with the key 3, we go from the bottom boxes back to the top:

 * The letter “K” becomes “H”.
-* The letter “r” becomes “o”.
+* The letter “R” becomes “O”.
-* The letter “z” becomes “w”.
+* The letter “Z” becomes “W”.
-* The letter “g” becomes “d”.
+* The letter “G” becomes “D”.
-* The letter “b” becomes “y”.
+* The letter “B” becomes “Y”.

 ASCII, and Using Numbers for Letters
 ====================================